In a nutshell:

 Private health insurance companies are not obliged to cover the costs for PrEP.
 To that end, there may be different and individual regulations that you should clarify with your private health care provider.
 It is however possible for you to still obtain PrEP at your own expense (consultation, examinations and private prescription) from the respective doctors.

 If and indeed when PrEP is an option for you, you should discuss this with a doctor who specialises in HIV or with a counsellor in a counselling centre or checkpoint.
-In Hamburg, you can get such advice at Hein & Fiete every Monday from 4 to 8 pm.

 We strongly advise against any self-experimentation, because without medical advice and the accompanying tests, taking PrEP involves considerable risks.